Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

-Visiting the Luminous Lagoon was a last minute decision, but I’m so glad that I went.
+Visiting the Luminous Lagoon in Jamaica was a last minute decision, but I’m so glad that I went.

 I traveled to Jamaica with my best friend, Shannon, where we stayed at a resort in Negril.
 Relaxing by the pool at the Riu Palace Tropical Bay, I started posting some photos on Instagram.
 I was casually texting a friend of mine online when she asked, “Are you going to Luminous Lagoon?”
 It was a tourist attraction that I’d heard about before, but I was not convinced.
 Was the Luminous Lagoon Jamaica merely a tourist trap?
 Was it worth the drive?
-We were in Negril, and the attraction was in Falmouth, nearly two hours away.
+We were in Negril and the attraction was in Falmouth, nearly two hours away.
 At this point in our holiday, it was Thursday…and our last night in town was Saturday.

 “No, I wasn’t planning to go…should I?”